Common Tree Diseases in Wisconsin

 About Tree Diseases

 If caught in time, tree disease is not necessarily a death sentence.
-Many diseases can be treated by the grower once the specific bacterial or fungal culprit is identified.
-In worse case scenarios, professionals can be brought in to cure the tree or remove it completely, if it is too late to save the plant.
-Diseases can also be avoided by knowing the common types prevalent in the geographic area, and purchasing and planting trees resistant to the area’s problematic agricultural disease.
+Many common tree diseases can be treated by the grower once the specific bacterial or fungal culprit is identified.
+In worst-case scenarios, professionals can be brought in to cure the tree or remove it completely, if it is too late to save the plant.
+Damage can also be avoided by knowing the common tree diseases prevalent in the geographic area and purchasing and planting trees resistant to the area’s problematic types.
 Diligently monitoring the tree’s fertilizer, light, soil, and watering conditions will also help keep disease at bay.